Leopold-007/Moving_motion-detector/README.md

 This is a project to demonstrate motion detectors for detecting moving people.

+## Motivation

+I must develop an IoT prototype to detect people moving around in a room.

 ## Motion detectors

 I often go shopping at [Akizuki-Denshi](http://akizukidenshi.com/) in Akihabara, Tokyo.
 The company sells sensors at low prices.
 Thanks a lot to Akizuki-Denshi!
 The copany have been saveing my life!